-Most of us feel like we are doing a decent job because we listen to the rational voice more often than not.
-After all, we have routines to follow and responsibilities to bear.
-We do what is expected of us, so that everything around us stays as we expect it to be.
+Most of us feel like we are (probably) good people, because we listen to the rational voice more often than not.
+After all, we have routines to follow and responsibilities to bear; we do what is expected of us, so that everything around us stays as we expect it to be.
 We play the game.

-Your wife will still come home from the office craving a few pages of Fifty Shades of Grey.
-Your husband will still fantasize about being that guy cruising on a Bentley full of Swedish models.
-Your kids will still be oddly attracted to trying drugs out.
+Your wife will still fantasize about Fifty Shades of Grey.
+Your husband will still daydream about that flight attendant he once saw.
+Your kids will still be attracted to try everything that is forbidden.
 You will still feel the urge for chaos and drama on a boring Sunday.

 I would like to share why this duality is crucial to understanding ourselves.
-It is a dynamic that we should not judge, but embrace.
+It is a dynamic that we should not judge nor inhibit, but embrace.
 I will argue that, to make our lives flourish, we should paradoxically move closer to chaos.

 But first, we need a bit of context.